blepping/ComfyUI-sonar/docs/advanced_noise_nodes.md

 * `cellid` - Returns a discrete value for the area of each cell (diffusion models hate this).
 You will need to dilute the Voronoi noise a lot to actually use this.
 It could also possibly be used for masking.
 * `median_distance`
 * `fuzz:name=f1:fuzz=0.25` - Works the same as `fuzz` in distance modes.
 See the description there.
+* `fractal_norm:scale=0.1:multiplier=10.0:mode=sin:name=diff` - This acts as a wrapper for another mode. `mode` may be one of `sin`, `cos`.
+It will adjust the input to the mode it wraps by `scale * sin(input * multiplier)` (assuming `mode=sin`).
+* `ridge:name=diff:exp=-1.0` - Wraps another mode and may enhance cell borders (doesn't seem super useful).
+* `softmin:temperature=50.0` - Passes the result through softmin and can be used to smooth the output from distance modes like `angle` that may experience abrupt changes as you move through `z`.
+It also supports a `use_sorted` parameter that will apply this adjustment to the sorted values as well if it's present and set to anything.
+Higher temperatures will result in less of a smoothing effect.
+* `gradient_magnitude:name1=f4:name2=f4:padding_mode=replicate` - Wraps two other modes.
+Seems pretty nice for adding detail when using low numbers of feature points. `padding_mode` can be set to modes that PyTorch's `pad` function supports.

 #### Depth